Code-Institute-Submissions/my-first-milestone-project-3/README.md

     -   Responsive design for screen size less than 992px:

-        -   At screen sizes 992px or less the central image boxes will move from horizontal and stack vertically.
-It will be required to scroll down the page to view the next image boxe and the footer section.
+        -   At screen sizes 992px or less: the central image boxes will move from horizontal and stack vertically.
+It will be required to scroll down the page to view the next image boxes and the footer section.
 The footer section will remain horizontal.

         -   Mobile: the three central images will move to vertical to occupy the full width of the screen.
 To see the below sections it will be required to scroll down the page.